Zain-Lam/Obsidian/6 - full notes/What is a predicate in L1.md

 TD: YEAR1::TERM2::PH136 Logic 1
 Q: What is a predicate in L1?
-?
-A:something that is said of a grammatical object the part of the clause in which something is said about the subject
+A: something that is said of a grammatical object the part of the clause in which something is said about the subject
 <!--ID: 1736536151928-->